Impatient Bandits: Optimizing for the Long-Term Without Delay

 Updating the posterior distribution in this setting is slightly different from standard Gaussian bandit setting because the outcomes $Y_u^{(1)}, Y_u^{(2)}, \dots, Y_u^{(J)}$ from a single user $u$ over time are correlated according to the covariance matrix $V_z$ (see the end of Section \ref{sec:gaussian}).
 Specifically, the dimensions of the “noise'' vector $Y_u - \theta_a \in \real^J$ are correlated according to $V_z$:

 Incremental updating of the posterior can be done computationally inexpensively with a clever use of the Cholesky Decomposition \citep{Haddad2009}.
 Assume the covariance matrix $V_z$ is invertible.
 Otherwise, one of the $J$ engagement observations provides redundant information and could be ignored without loss.
-The Cholesky decomposition posits that there is a unique, positive definite lower triangular matrix $L_z \in \real^{J \by J}$ such that $V_z = L_z L_z^\top$.
+By the Cholesky decomposition, since $V_z$ is a symmetric positive definite matrix, $V_z = L_z L_z^\top$ for a unique lower triangular matrix $L_z \in \real^{J \by J}$.
 The inverse matrix $L^{-1}_z$ is also lower triangular.
 Let $\ell_z^{(j)}$ denotes row $j$ of $L_z^{-1}$.
 Then define the transformed engagement observations,

 Working with the transformed vectors provides a convenient expression for the posterior (see Proposition \ref{prop:posterior} below).
 The formula is analogous to ones that appear in treatments of Bayesian linear regression \citep{agrawal2013thompson,rasmussen2006gaussian}, where $\ell_z^{(1)},\ldots, \ell_z^{(J)}$ act as fixed “context feature vectors'' derived from the prior covariance $V_z$.